Nature of Electricity

 Here, R is the radial distance from conductor to the point P.

-Now if we integrate B around a path of radius R enclosing the current carrying conductor, we get
+Now if we integrate B around a path of radius R enclosing the electric current carrying conductor, we get

 This equation shows that the integral of H around a closed path is equal to the current enclosed by the path.
 This is nothing but Ampere’s law.
-If the path of integration enclosed N number of turns of wire, each with a current I in the same direction, then
+If the path of integration enclosed N number of turns of wire, each with a electric current I in the same direction, then

-If the current in the conductor varies, it causes variation of flux linkage.
+If the electric current in the conductor varies, it causes variation of flux linkage.
 We know that change of flux linkage induces a voltage in the conductors and the rate of change of flux linkage is directly proportional to the induced voltage.
 This is known as Faraday’s laws of electromagnetic induction.